 Costa Rica is a country made for family vacations.
 It is a country with a wealth of natural beauty, from volcanoes to beaches, natural hot springs to jungles, and wildlife not found anywhere else in the world.
 Adventures by Disney takes guests on a 6 day journey through Costa Rica, offering a small taste of life in this Central American country.
 This will not be a typical family vacation, just as Disney is not your typical company.
-Here are 15 reasons families will love an Adventures by Disney Costa Rica with kids will blow your mind.
+Here are 15 reasons an Adventures by Disney Costa Rica with kids will blow your mind.

 *Disclosure: We traveled with Adventures by Disney for the purposes of this review.
 Opinions in this post are 100% our own.